No follow-up after ice struck worker weeks before Olivier Bruneau's death, inquest hears | CBC News

 A Bellai Brothers worker was hit by a piece of ice on Feb.
 4 at the Claridge Icon condo site in Ottawa's Little Italy, which automatically launched an investigation by Ontario's Ministry of Labour.

-When labour ministry inspector Brent Tureski arrived at the site, he said he saw workers power-washing thick formations of ice away from the walls of the excavation site.
+When Tureski arrived, he said he saw workers power-washing thick formations of ice away from the walls of the excavation site.
 A conversation with site supervisors indicated that work had been ongoing for several weeks and the employee was not seriously injured.

-He was told power-washing away the ice would continue, Tureski told the jury Tuesday in the inquest to Bruneau's death, which started last week.

 When asked why Tureski didn't issue any orders or investigate the incident further, he said his only concern was to ensure the walls of the pit were clear and he believed that work was being done.